tearust/t-rust/obsidian/Sep2022_tokenomics/README.md

 # What does the TEA Project tokenomics do?
 TEA Project provides a decentralized web3 apps hosting platform.
-Miners provide [[special designed hardware]] called [[hosting_nodes]] to host application backend.
+Miners provide [[special designed hardware]] called [[hosting_nodes]] to host application [[backend]].
 End users can choose any agnostic hosting nodes to access web3 apps.
 A group of [[state_maintainers]] together maintain a global state that shared by all apps.
 Our tokenomics are designed to provide a billing and taxing system to keep this ecosystem work smoothly.

-# Players and their roles
+# TEA Eco Players and their roles
 ## End users
 Unlikely web2 world that most services are free to use to end users.
 In the blockchain or web3 world, most of the services are no longer free.
 The end users would have to pay for services.
 In the popular Ethereum terminology, it is called "gas fee".